-As at December 31, 2023, and in the normal course of business, the Company has obligations to make future payments representing contracts and other commitments that are known and committed as follows:
+As at December 31, 2024, and in the normal course of business, the Company has obligations to make future payments representing contracts and other commitments that are known and committed as follows:

-The Company has entered into a manufacturing and supply agreement to purchase a minimum quantity of AGGRASTAT[®] unfinished product inventory totaling US\$150 annually (based on current pricing) until 2024 and a minimum quantity of AGGRASTAT[®] finished product inventory totaling €490 annually, based on current pricing.
-As at December 31, 2023, the Company had committed to acquiring €1,615 of AGGRASTAT[®] finished product inventory, which is scheduled to be received by the Company subsequent to year-end.
+The Company has entered into a manufacturing and supply agreement to purchase a minimum quantity of AGGRASTAT® unfinished product inventory totaling US\$150 annually (based on current pricing) until 2024 and a minimum quantity of AGGRASTAT® finished product inventory totaling €490 annually, based on current pricing.
+As at December 31, 2024, the Company had committed to acquiring €1,047 of AGGRASTAT® finished product inventory, which is scheduled to be received by the Company throughout 2025.